Correlation Between FactSet Research and Nasdaq

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Nasdaq Inc are ranked lower than 4 (%) of all global equities and portfolios over the last 90 days.
+Over the last 90 days Nasdaq Inc has generated negative risk-adjusted returns adding no value to investors with long positions.
 Even with relatively invariable basic indicators, Nasdaq is not utilizing all of its potentials.
 The latest stock price agitation, may contribute to short-term losses for the retail investors.

 FactSet Research and Nasdaq Volatility Contrast